-It was followed by the completion of Phase II in 1982 and was renamed in 1997 to honor of Donald Rathbone, dean of engineering from 1973 to 1997.
+It was followed by the completion of phase two in 1982, which was renamed in 1997 to honor of Donald Rathbone, dean of engineering from 1973 to 1997.
 Fiedler Hall, the third phase of the complex, was completed in 2000 and was named in honor of George Fiedler, a 1925 and 1934 K-State graduate who earned a place in the K-State Engineering Hall of Fame.
-A phase four expansion will open in fall 2015 and add 107,000 square feet of instructional, research and office space.
+A phase four expansion opened in fall 2015 and added 107,000 square feet of instructional, research and office space.

 Second reference: the station.
 The Kansas Board of Regents established the station in 1910 to conduct tests and research related to engineering and manufacturing concerns and to disseminate such information to various industries in Kansas.
 It continues that mission by supporting and promoting research initiatives with potential for continued extramural funding.
-It is in Rathbone Hall.
+It is in the Engineering Complex.

 Second reference: the building.
 The Department of English and Counseling Services moved into this building in 2004, when Lafene Student Health Center moved off-campus to Mercy Regional Health Center.
 The English department occupies the basement and first floor of this building, while Counseling Services occupies the second floor.